thiagodp/concordialang/docs/en/actions.md

 ## `append`

-> Adds a value to a widget (UI Element or UI Literal).
+> Adds a value to an element.

 ### append + number + target
 ```gherkin